 - How will the trans-Tasman bubble work?

-- Can I travel between Australia and New Zealand now?
+- Can I travel from New Zealand to Australia now?

-- What if I book a flight and the bubble isn’t approved or my circumstances change?
+- What if I book a flight and there is an outbreak or my circumstances change?

 - Should I take out travel insurance when travelling to New Zealand